-This appendix provides an overview of the methodology employed in the production of the Queensland Family and Child Commission's (QFCC) Annual Report: Deaths of children and young people, Queensland, 2021-22.
+This appendix provides an overview of the methodology employed in the production of the Queensland Family and Child Commission's (QFCC) Annual Report: Deaths of children and young people, Queensland, 2022-23.
 It also explains the process of maintaining the Queensland Child Death Register (the Register) and the methods used for the analysis of trends and patterns in the data.

-Queensland Child Death Register
+The Queensland Child Death Register

-Under Part 3 (sections 25-29) of the Family and Child Commission Act 2014 (the FCC Act), the QFCC has the responsibility to maintain a register of all deaths of children and young people under the age of 18 years that are registered in Queensland.
+Under Part 3 (sections 25-29) of the Family and Child Commission Act 2014 (the FCC Act), the Principal Commissioner is required to maintain a register of all child deaths that occur in Queensland, using information provided by the Registry of Births, Deaths and Marriages and the Coroners Court of Queensland.
 The information in the Register is required to be classified according to cause of death, demographic information and other relevant factors.
-The Register contains information in relation to all child deaths registered in Queensland from 1 January 2004.
+The Register contains information in relation to all child deaths in Queensland from 1 January 2004.
 The FCC Act also outlines functions of the QFCC to help reduce the likelihood of child deaths, including to conduct research, make recommendations about laws, policies, practices and services and provide access to data contained in the Register to persons undertaking genuine research.
-Under the Family and Child Commission Act 2014, the Principal Commissioner must prepare an annual report in relation to child deaths in Queensland.
+Under the FCC Act, the Principal Commissioner must prepare an annual report in relation to child deaths in Queensland.